 Tolay Lake Regional Park is a unique property in the hills southeast of Petaluma.
 The park features a seasonal freshwater lake, Tolay Creek, wetlands, grasslands, and ridges with views of San Pablo Bay and San Francisco.

-At 3,434 acres, the park is the largest Regional Park and provides critical watershed and habitat protections.
-The site is known for its bird populations, including the burrowing owl and golden eagle, and has significant archaeological and ranching histories.
-Grazing continues within the park.
+At 3,434 acres, Tolay Lake is the largest Regional Park and provides critical watershed and habitat protections.
+The site is known for its bird populations, including the burrowing owl and golden eagle, and its significant cultural and ranching histories.

 A master plan is being prepared to fully open the park to the general public in 2018.
-In the interim, public access for hiking, birding, mountain biking, horseback riding and picnicking is allowed through a free permit program.
-The park also hosts school field trips and guided hikes throughout the year and the Tolay Fall Festival each October.
+Interim access for hiking, birding, mountain biking, horseback riding and picnicking is allowed through a free permit program or guided outings.
+The park also hosts school field trips and the Tolay Fall Festival.

 The park is comprised of the 1,769-acre Tolay Lake Ranch property purchased by the Sonoma County Agricultural Preservation and Open Space District and transferred to Regional Parks and the 1,665-acre Tolay Creek Ranch property purchased and transferred by the Sonoma Land Trust.

-The free day-use permit program allows the public to visit Tolay Lake Regional Park on weekends once they've completed an online orientation and obtained a permit.
+The free day-use permit program allows the public to visit Tolay Lake Regional Park on weekends.

-The history of the Tolay Lake Regional Park property ranges from Native Americans to pioneers and immigrants and is known to span over 8,000 years.
+The history of the Tolay Lake parkland ranges from Native American uses to settlement by immigrant farmers and ranchers.